 The forests at Ukko-Luosto Fell slopes and on the southwest side of Lampivaara have not been touched by forestry and some of the trees there are 400-years-old.

 Luosto is known for example for its grand old pine forests.
-Along the longer nature trail called Vaellusluontopolku (Finnish, in signs) you can feel the athmosphere of these great old forests.
-In winter a xc-skiing track curves along the western slope of Ukko-Luosto Fell.
-In winter, the route does not have the maintenance and the visits by is just at your own risk!
+Along the longer Luosto Nature Hiking Trail you can feel the atmosphere of these great old forests.
+In winter a cross-country skiing track curves along the western slope of Ukko-Luosto Fell.

 Rykimäkero Storage Holds